-TACOMA, Wash. — “The love of animals is universal,” says Kristi Martin, “and animals bring something to your life that is super special.”
+TACOMA, Wash. — “The love of animals is universal,” Kristi Martin said.
+“And animals bring something to your life that is super special.”

 At Catffeinated visitors can get a dose of caffeine and a serving of kittens all in one place.

-“Every day is Caturday here at Catffeinated,” says Martin who along with business partner Melanie Weaver, brought Tacoma’s first cat café to Sixth Avenue in December, 2019.
+“Every day is Caturday here at Catffeinated,” said Martin who, along with business partner Melanie Weaver, brought Tacoma’s first cat café to Sixth Avenue in December 2019.

 As you may have guessed, they both like puns.
 We saw Meow-cahs and Cat-puccionos served up to thirsty customers.

-“If we can find the perfect cat pun we're probably going to use it,” admits Martin.
+“If we can find the perfect cat pun we're probably going to use it,” Martin admitted.

 When the owners saw how well cat cafes were doing in Seattle they thought Tacoma would be open to the same kind of thing.
 In a room filled with cat toys, people can interact with adoptable cats and kittens provided by the Auburn Valley Humane Society.
-Each one has been neutered or spayed, micro-chipped, vaccinated and treated for worms and fleas.
+Each one has been neutered or spayed, micro-chipped, vaccinated, and treated for worms and fleas.
 The cafe has helped nearly 300 cats find homes.

-“We've been getting new cats in every week and by the end of the week they've been all getting adopted,” says Martin.
+“We've been getting new cats in every week and by the end of the week they've been all getting adopted,” Martin said.

 Love connections are made here every single day.
 Julianne Jennings was filling out paperwork to adopt Earl Grey, a big cat with blue eyes.
 She's not sure if she'll change his name.